Mariya Lagunova

-Mariya Ivanovna Lagunova (Мария Ивановна Лагунова; 4 July 1921 – 26 December 1995) – was a Soviet tank driver.
-She was a veteran of the Great Patriotic War.
-During the war, she served with the 56th Guards Tank Brigade as a mechanic-driver of a T-34 tank, and eventually achieved the rank of guard sergeant.
+Mariya Ivanovna Lagunova (Мария Ивановна Лагунова; 4 July 1921 – 26 December 1995) – was a Soviet tank driver who served in the Great Patriotic War (the Eastern Front of World War II).
+During the war she served with the 56th Guards Tank Brigade as a mechanic-driver of a T-34 tank, eventually achieving the rank of guard sergeant.

 Early life

 Maria Ivanovna Lagunova was born on 4 July 1921, in the village of Okonechnikovo (Ushakovsky selsoviet), Nikitinskaya Volost, in the Kamensky District of Yekaterinburg Governorate (now the Kataisk District of the Kurgan Region).

-Lagunova's mother passed away when she was only four.
-Due to this misfortune, she became responsible for herself at an early age.
 The family had five children.
-Losing her mother at four, Lagunovа began to work early to feed and dress herself and her family.
-(Her older brother Nikolay died in battle during the first days of the war on the front.)
+Her mother died when Lagunova was four, so she became responsible for herself at an early age, and began to work early to feed and dress herself and her family.
 She graduated from junior high school after five years.

-Nikolay's elder brother – from the first days of the war on the front, died in battle.
+Lagunova's elder brother Nikolay died in battle in the first days of the war on the front.
 She was then taken to her sister in Sverdlovsk, where she worked as a nanny.
 From the age of 16, she began working at the Uralobuv factory.
 She initially worked as an electrician, but wanted to become a truck driver.
-When she had spare time, and the factory truck stood idle and unattended, she studied it and was happy if she was allowed to sit behind the wheel.
+When she had spare time and the factory truck was not in use she studied it, and was happy if she was allowed to sit behind the wheel.